top of page

 Q) Do we need to get currency before leaving the US?
 If so, how much should we plan on bringing?

 Don't exchange all of the money you are projecting to spend all at one place.
 Again, i suggest just $75 to $100 to start.
-Usually we are able to find a place in Goa that gives a far better exchange rate than any of the airports anywhere.
+Usually we are able to find a place in near to where we are ldoging that gives a far better exchange rate than any of the airports.
 But even then, it would be better to wait till half the trip is over before exchanging more.
 By then you will have a better idea of how much you would like to have on hand to finish the trip.

 Also, you will probably want to buy some keepsakes, such as Shiva nic-nacs, clothing, statues, etc., at some point.
 But let that major shopping point be at the end of the trip.
 Until then, buy only what you need.
 You wont want to be hauling any unnecessaries all over India; no matter how great the deal seems to be on that big plastic music playing Ganesh doll you found.
 Also, by the end of the trip you will have a better idea about the true cost of said plastic Ganesh treasure.

 Q) What have you used in the past to communicate with people in the US?
-It looks like through Verizon it will be a few hundred dollars.
+It looks like it will be expensive through my local carrier.
 Some people mention using local SIM cards online but I don’t want to over complicate the process when I get there.
 Thoughts?

-A) I usually just find an internet connection and go through Whatsapp or Google Hangouts or Skype (face time); but you can make regular calls that are free thru an internet connection as well; and we will have internet connection on a daily basis and at all hotels.
-Mostly i just text whoever i need thru whatsapp, but i don't have children or anyone wanting to hear my voice back home.
+A) I usually just find an internet connection and go through Whatsapp or Google Hangouts; but you can make regular calls that are free thru an internet connection as well; and we will have internet connection on a daily basis and at all hotels; not withstanding that power outages are a common thing is some areas and can last a few hours.

 Q) I wanted to confirm that bringing a suitcase is not recommended and it is, in fact, just a backpack that we should bring to fill with the items we need?